 How we test Apple AirPods alternatives

 As with any set of headphones, we put the best AirPods alternatives through their paces with a variety of tests.
-To judge sound quality, for example, we’ll listen to a mix of musical genres, spanning hard rock to smooth jazz.
-These aren’t brief, isolated tests either: we’ll wear every pair for a few hours to see how comfortable they are over long periods.
+To judge sound quality, for example, our reviewers listen to a mix of musical genres.
+These aren’t brief, isolated tests either, with each reviewer wearing every pair for a few hours to see how comfortable they are over long periods.

 Our extended usage approach also lets us see how close each pair of earbuds stands up to the manufacturer’s battery life claims.
 Often they fall short, so we’ll also let you know our experiences in each full review.

-Similarly, we’ll test voice call quality and any waterproofing claims using real-life conditions, and will report and inconsistencies.
+Similarly, we’ll test voice call quality and any waterproofing claims using real-life conditions and report our experiences.